 Houston-Lantrip Center for Literacy and Learning

-The Hardin-Simmons University Houston-Lantrip Center for Literacy and Learning is dedicated to providing support for individuals with dyslexia, autism spectrum disorders, and other learning differences through teacher education, professional development, community outreach, and parental and student resources.
+The Hardin-Simmons University Houston-Lantrip Center for Literacy and Learning is dedicated to providing support for individuals with autism spectrum disorders, and other learning differences through teacher education, professional development, community outreach, and parental and student resources.

 The HSU Houston-Lantrip Center achieves this mission through two programs: dyslexia services and autism spectrum disorder services.